Muts256/Muts256/README.md

   - [Map Visualisation in Sentinel](https://github.com/Muts256/Visualisation-In-Sentinel)

 - #### 2.
 AI in SOC.
-  *AI in the SOC: Practical projects exploring how AI can make security analysts faster, more consistent, and better equipped to respond to threats in the modern SOC environment.*
+  *AI in SOC: Practical projects exploring how AI can make security analysts faster, more consistent, and better equipped to respond to threats in the modern SOC environment.*
   - [Phishing Email Analysis](https://github.com/Muts256/Email_Analysis_AI)